CMU-Perceptual-Computing-Lab/openpose/README.md

 ## Output
 #### Output Format
 There are 2 alternatives to save the **(x,y,score) body part locations**.
 The `write_pose` flag uses the OpenCV cv::FileStorage default formats (JSON, XML and YML).
 However, the JSON format is only available after OpenCV 3.0.
-Hence, `write_pose_json` saves the people pose data as a custom JSON file.
-For the later, each JSON file has a `people` array of objects, where each object has an array `body_parts` containing the body part locations and detection confidence formatted as `x1,y1,c1,x2,y2,c2,...`.
+Hence, `write_pose_json` saves the people pose data using a custom JSON writer.
+For the latter, each JSON file has a `people` array of objects, where each object has an array `body_parts` containing the body part locations and detection confidence formatted as `x1,y1,c1,x2,y2,c2,...`.
 The coordinates `x` and `y` can be normalized to the range [0,1], [-1,1], [0, source size], [0, output size], etc., depending on the flag `scale_mode`.
 In addition, `c` is the confidence in the range [0,1].

 ```
 {